 The German-Irish Chamber can provide access to local representation as well as legal and taxation information from local specialists with up-to-date knowledge and expertise.

-The German Irish Chamber of Industry and Commerce offers a comprehensive legal advisory service in conjunction with our member firms who specialize in a wide range of legal and taxation areas.
-We act as liaison between our clients and the relevant advisors thereby providing a convenient one-stop shop for our members and their queries.
+Our Chamber offers a comprehensive legal advisory service in conjunction with our member firms who specialize in a wide range of legal and taxation areas.
+We act as a liaison between our clients and the relevant advisors, providing a convenient 'one-stop shop' for our members and their queries.
 The service is provided in either English or German as preferred.

-The German- Irish Chamber can obtain credit reports for you.
+The German-Irish Chamber can obtain credit reports for you.
 They can be obtained from all corporate entreprises (ltd or plc) with an office in Ireland.
-Credit reports are in English and contain a summary and evaluation of the official information resources.
+Credit reports are in English and contain a summary and evaluation of the official credit information of the company.
 The following details are also included:

 - Classification of different risk factors

 - Benchmark of company results with branch average

 Citzens from Non-EU States require a Visa when travelling to Ireland.
 More information on this can be obtained from your respective national consulate or Embassy.

 Should an employer wish to employ a Non-EU citizen in Ireland, they must first show proof of search for potential employees from EU member state countries.
 If this search is unsuccessful, the position may be offered to a Non-EU citizen.